DogeTheBeast/College_notes/2nd Year/First term/CPEN 281/Introduction to Technical Communication.md

 	- purpose statement and topic
 	- bridge between you letter and previous communication with a client
 - body
-	- details on the topic (information, requrest, response)
+	- details on the topic (information, request, response)
 	- background, description, requirements or relevant details
 - conclusion
 	- positive closing and appreciation